paulwarren/nzde/dict/V/README.md

 n.
 > Jim Cameron writes: The use of <i>villa</i> to refer to a unit in a retirement village is recorded in NZPOD.
 It may also mean a detached self-contained unit in a holiday park, etc. Cf Collins: <i>"villa home (Austral)</i> - one of a set of suburban bungalows built compactly on the one allotment."

 n.
 > cf. mental hospital use : at Porirua : ?started with Truby King's detached units at Seacliff

 ## village

 <b>2</b> n. in an original English or British sense or use =TOWNSHIP

 <b>2</b> n.
 > suburb or more commonly the suburban shopping centre

 <b>2</b> n. used jocularly in a friendly or deprecating way

-<b>3</b> n. a kainga (cf KAINGA PA --> MARAE.) esp. with epithet NATIVE, MAORI [?does village for kainga go out of use as use for modn NZ township comes back in](See also Maori village, native village)
+<b>3</b> n. a kainga (cf KAINGA PA --> MARAE.) esp. with epithet NATIVE, MAORI [?does village for kainga go out of use as use for modn NZ township comes back in] (See also Maori village, native village)

 n. a) a populated area in the country, which is smaller than a town. b) its inhabitants. c) in New Zealand a shopping centre; the centre of a rural town, or a cluster of shops outside the centre of a city. -->[AND 1. obs a small (rural) settlement 1803-1907 2. a cluster of aboriginal dwellings] often with def. art.
 THE VILLAGE, a modern usage (to be distinguished from the occasional very early British usage of emigrants), orig. deprecatingly and mainly humorously of a township or settlement by those living in the countryside outside its boundaries, or by semi-permanent residents (e.g. week-enders, bachers, etc).
 For example, Paraparaumu `beach' residents (once mainly a weekend population) refer to the original township on the main road as `The Village' and have done so since at least 1941; similarly for Johnsonville, originally a town, now a suburb of Wellington: their rugby supporters would call (c1950s) `Come on the village!'; the Taupo township (now near-city) was in the 1960s referred to by the large seasonal lakeside holiday population at least as Taupo village. -->The usage was probably fairly popular by at least 1940, and is now common, often being transferred to, for example, the `down-town' or shopping area of a city by those living in the suburbs (e.g. `Are you coming into the village tonight to the pictures?'); or, specifically, of shopping areas, and now custom-built shopping-complexes in the suburbs (e.g. `You go up Karori Road past the first village, and just before you come to the second, turn off right ...'; or ``Marsden Village' is the name of the recently-opened shopping area in Karori.')